Is a virtual room

 - the right of a stereo WAV

-- stereo WAV (left/right mix)
+- stereo WAV (left/right

-each of the inputs can be any of:
+- WCP: each of the inputs can

 - a mono WAV

-- a selected channel of a multi-channel WAV
+- a selected channel of a

-- Classic: the output channels are either one mono WAV
+channels are either one mono WAV per channel or stereo

-per channel or stereo WAVs assigned to successive pairs of outputs.
+WAVs assigned to successive pairs of outputs.
+WCP: output channels are either

 one mono WAV per channel or multi.channel WAV

-- automatically handles calibration/scaling/overflow:
+- automatically handles

 - separate mono

-5-channel filters for each source location can be created
+5-channel filters for each source

-in PureVerb™ and they will be relative calibrated
+and they will be relative calibrated when the processing is made,

-when the processing is made, no wild trial runs required to check for
+no wild trial runs required to check for overflow

-- estimates filter gains and
+- estimates filter gains

-discovered and a safe second pass will be used
+be discovered and a safe second pass will be used

 - gives a min "margin" value

-on the output WAV-files (similar to that of pro DATs and similar).
+on the output WAV-files (similar to that of pro DATs

-If the resulting margin is too high, an automatic remake can be performed
+and similar).
+If the resulting margin is too high, an automatic

-PureVerb™ or CATT-Acoustic™ responses are
+CATT-Acoustic™ responses are used, for imported

-- utilizes Lake's 32-bit integer SIM-file format
+- utilizes Lake's

-or PureVerb PVX for for the FIR
+32-bit integer SIM-file format or PureVerb PVX for for the FIR filters:

 - allows off-line tests to

-be made and subsequent processing using the same filters in a Lake Huron™ processor
+be made and subsequent processing using the

 (or the other way around)

-- each set of FIR-filters can
+- each set of FIR-filters

-(requires only one name selection)
+made (requires only one name selection)

 - can as well use measured